AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 }
 ```

-The above function runs multiple queries, collects the results, reverse date sorts them and returns the top N items.
+The above function runs multiple queries, collects the results (up to `100` items, combined), reverse date sorts them and returns the top N items.
 It makes multiple calls to `performQuery` which actually runs the query.
 This function is also used directly for simpler access patterns.

 ```go
 func performQuery(pk string, pkValue string, indexName string) ([]CommentDynamoItem, error) {